ADORSYS-GIS/token-status-link/README.md

 1. Configure the `status-list-server-url` to point to your test server
 2. Set the appropriate `status-list-auth-token` if required
 3. Enable debug logging to see detailed request/response information

+### TODO

+- Remove logic depending on `REVOKE_GRANT` events.
+These merely do not serve the purpose of this plugin.
+- Unify HTTP interaction with the status list server in the dedicated `StatusListService` class.
+- Improve persistence layer as the plugin interacts with the database.
+- Drop unnecessary configuration properties.
+For instance, `status-list-auth-token` is better derived than configured.
+- Implement HTTP retry strategy within the framework of the HTTP client library, not manually.
+For readability.